andy-goryachev-oracle/Test/doc/Experiments/NodeProperties.md

 Since this is an internal implementation optimization, we might explore a number of possibilities:

-- use arrays instead of `ArrayList` to control the array growth (for example, add +2 to the size on each overflow)
+- use arrays instead of `ArrayList` in order to control the array growth better and removing redundant `size` field
-- use one array for both keys and properties, at the expense of having more cache misses
+- use one array for both keys and properties, at the expense of having more cache misses and the `instanceof` overhead
 - allow subclasses such as `Region` to use the `Node`'s property container
 - given large number of nodes with no properies allocated, lazily allocate the property container itself